ktesfaye/IO/README.md

-### Part 1

-For this part, solve two different questions.
-The first one is implementing mastermind game and the second one is currency denomination.

 ## #1 Mastermind game
 Mastermind is a board game for two players, in which one player (the codemaster) creates a secret code of 4 colored pegs, and the other player (the code breaker) must guess the pegs.
 In